ucsd-cse11-w22/ucsd-cse11-w22.github.io/index.md

 In each session, you will work in pairs or small groups on problems that we provide and we will go over them as a group.

-**Remote sessions** include section C lecture (4-4:50pm MWF), led by instructor Greg Miranda, and all of the normally scheduled discussion sections for the course, which are on the same days as in-person lectures, and at a variety of times.
+**Remote sessions** include all of the normally scheduled discussion sections for the course, which are on the same days as in-person lectures, and at a variety of times.

-**In-person sessions** will be led during sections A and B (10-10:50am and 2-2:50pm MWF) during the normally-scheduled lecture times in the normally-scheduled rooms, led by instructor Joe Politz.
+**In-person sessions** will be led during the normally-scheduled lecture times in the normally-scheduled rooms, led by the instructors.
 These sessions will be recorded [link] but will not be available remotely while they are ongoing.

 For credit you **must** attend a section on each day (Monday, Wednesday, and